OpenFn/language-godata/README.md

 ## Get a specific outbreak

 This function can be used to fetch one specific outbreak.
 A filtering mechanism is used to specify a criteria to match.
+Mutliple outbreaks could be returned if matched by the filter.

 ```js
 getOutbreak({ where: { name: 'Outbreak demo' } }, {}, state => {